sidb27/Real-Time-ASL-Recognition-Using-Transfer-Learning-and-LLM-Based-Post-Processing/README.md

 ### 2. Preprocessing and Training
 Because the public datasets had different original resolutions, all images were resized to a common size before training.
 Standard normalization was applied using ImageNet statistics, and augmentation techniques were used to improve generalization.
 Typical preprocessing included:

-- image resizing
+- Image resizing
-- normalization
+- Normalization
-- rotations
+- Rotations
-- color jitter
+- Color jitter
-- other augmentation steps depending on the experiment

 ### 3. Robustness Testing
 To better understand model behavior beyond clean benchmark images, robustness experiments were performed under:

-- blur
+- Blur
-- brightness changes
+- Brightness changes
-- contrast changes
+- Contrast changes
-- additive noise
+- Additive noise

 ### 4. Segmentation Experiment
 A background segmentation experiment was performed to reduce the visual mismatch between the alphabet dataset and the digits dataset, especially because the digits dataset had a pure black background while the alphabet dataset had more variation.